-MidiClk is a high precision MIDI Clock tester/generator which allows you to check MIDI Clock quality with great precision and generate super stable MIDI Clock synchronous to the incoming MIDI Clock.
-With MidiClk you can finally use your DAW as a clock source for hardware sequencers, arpeggiators and synthesizers!
+MidiClk is a high precision MIDI Clock tester/generator which allows you to check MIDI Clock timing accuracy and generate super stable MIDI Clock synchronous to the incoming MIDI Clock.
+With MidiClk you can finally use your DAW as a clock source for hardware sequencers, arpeggiators, and synthesizers!

-Latest firmware: MidiClk_097 (use midiclk_pal.syx if your device has MIDIpal bootloader)
+Latest firmware: MidiClk_099 (use midiclk_pal.syx if your device has MIDIpal bootloader)

 To switch between MIDI Clock Tester and MIDI Clock Generator modes, power up MidiGAL while holding down the switch.